How to update a running persistent query¶

 latestoffsets.
 To accomplish this, you first issue a

 DROP <source>before creating the query again.

 Obviously, it would be preferable to always perform an in-place upgrade when you change a query.
-But because of how streaming programs are constructed, this isn't not always possible to do that.
+But because of how streaming programs are constructed, this is not always possible.

 ksqlDB supports only in-place upgrades for data selection and schema evolution upgrades on a limited subset of query characteristics. ksqlDB doesn't guarantee validity of any environments when performing an in-place upgrade.

 Any in place upgrades on windowed or joined sources, as well as upgrades on any table aggregation, are not yet supported.

 Imagine a query that reads from a stream of purchases made at ksqlDB's flagship store, ksqlMart, and filters out transactions that might be invalid:

 1 2 3 4 5 6 7 8 9 10 11